Chemistry (CH)

 CH-260 Chemistry of Inorganic Materials (3 credits)

-Offered Spring Term only.
 The student investigates relationships between the properties of elements and their position on the Periodic Table.
 Students use the oxidation reduction model and models for various types of chemical bonds as they predict and explain properties of inorganic materials.
-In the laboratory, students design and carry out an investigation of an oxidation-reduction reaction such as corrosion or bleaching.

 CH-260L Chemistry/Inorganic Materials - Lab (1 credit)